Glasgow and South Western Railway: Paisley Canal, and the Dalry and North Johnstone line

 As traffic developed, especially the mix of heavy mineral traffic and passenger trains, line capacity became increasingly a problem.
 This was particularly the case on the Glasgow and Paisley Joint Line where the traffic of the rival Caledonian Railway had to be dealt with.
-In 1881 the G&SWR submitted a Parliamentary Bill to drain the defunct Glasgow, Paisley and Johnstone Canal and build a railway on it.
-The Bill passed, and the G&SWR started work on what became the Paisley Canal Line.
+In 1881 the G&SWR submitted a parliamentary bill to drain the defunct Glasgow, Paisley and Johnstone Canal and build a railway on it.
+The bill passed as the Glasgow and South-Western Railway Act 1881 (44 & 45 Vict. c. cxlix), and the G&SWR started work on what became the Paisley Canal Line.
 The new line left the former City of Glasgow Union Line at Shields Junction, where it joined the Joint Line, and ran via the southern part of Paisley to Elderslie, where it rejoined the Ayr main line.
 At this time Paisley was enjoying very considerable industrial growth and the new line was able to serve the relevant areas.

 Following the route of a contour canal involved many meandering curves, the worst of which were eased by the use of earthworks.
 The line opened fully on 1 July 1885, and some through passenger trains used the line as well as local and mineral trains.
 Capitalising on access to industry in Paisley, a spur off the Canal Line to Potterhill was opened in 1886.

 In 1894–5, new carriage sidings were constructed at Bellahouston on the Canal Line, while new engine sheds at Corkerhill were constructed, to relieve pressure on the city centre accommodation.